-Cross browser testing is a critical part of software testing.
-With so many different types of browsers, devices, and operating systems, software teams must make sure their websites and products function across all of these mediums.
+With so many different types of browsers, devices, and operating systems, cross browser testing is a critical part of software testing so software teams can make sure their websites and products function across all of these mediums.

-Buying and maintaining every single device, operating system, and browser is nearly impossible and definitely not economically efficient.
-There are tools to help software teams test websites across these systems.
-In this blog, we provide a cross browser testing tools list, and we’re going to look at some of the most popular cross browser testing tools available today.
-These browser compatibility tools allow you to test your application across multiple browsers and devices easily.
+Buying and maintaining every single device, operating system, and browser would be almost impossible and economically inefficient.
+Fortunately, there are specific tools available to help software teams with testing websites across these systems.
+In this blog, we’ll take a look at some of the most popular cross browser testing tools available today.
+These browser compatibility tools allow you to easily test your application across multiple browsers and devices.

 Important Features of Cross Browser Testing Tools